 - Stock up on supplies.
 Be ready before cold and flu season starts.
 Load up on tissues, hand soap, hand sanitizer, and paper towels.
 Consider picking up a few distractions in case your kids get sick, like puzzles, coloring books, or DVDs.

 - Check your medicine cabinet.
 Make sure it contains pain relievers, fever reducers, and any other medications you use when your family is fighting colds or flu, like decongestants or cough syrups.
 Test your thermometer to make sure the batteries still work.
 Clean your humidifier.

-- Be strict about handwashing.
-Germy hands spread many colds and the flu.
+- Be strict about washing hands.
+Germy hands spread colds and the flu.
 Tell your family to scrub their hands well with soap for 20 seconds.
 Tell kids to wash for as long as it takes to sing "Happy Birthday" twice.
 Make sure you do it, too!

 - Set up sanitizer stations.
 Put a bottle of hand sanitizer in every room.
 Make sure it's at least 60% alcohol.
 Use a squirt as you pass by -- and get everyone else to do the same.

 - Plan for sick days.
 You may need some days off.
 Even if you don't get sick, you may need to take care of your sick kids.
 Start thinking about it now: What's your office policy for sick days?
 Will you have to take unpaid days off?